arpv/node-dbus/README.md

 Emitted on the message object when a signal is received on the message bus, which was filtered via the `addMatch()` call.

+The first argument is always an object with signal parameters.
 If the signal contains valid data arguments, then those will be supplied to the listener.
 Thus, the signature of the listener depends on the order in which the data arguments are expected from the signal.
 Or if you are unsure, then you just access them via the